mgeitz/tbdchat/README.txt

    Smaller adjustments:

-      - [Client/Server] Modify /who commands to also return that users realname o First packet returned for any /who should include # of users info being sent o Print nice title seperator with said # of users in X room o Proceed to send user and realnames / print users with colored realnames o Complimentary features for /list

       - [Client] /ignore username.
 Ignore all messages (dont print) all messages from a user

       - [Client/Server] /friends and friends list